nianqiu-liu/KKS_VR/README.md

 to be detached and left at the current position in the 3D space.
 Pressing it again reclaims the screen.

-A detached screen can be resized and moved around by using two controllers: point both controllers at the screen, hold the triggers and then move them around.
+A laser pointer can also generate a right click (Touchpad right), middle click (Touchpad center) and scroll up/down (Touchpad up/down).
+You can also grab a detached screen by holding Grip.
+Press and hold the Application menu button while the laser is visible to see help about this.

 ### Warp tool <img src="https://raw.githubusercontent.com/mosirnik/KK_MainGameVR/master/doc/img/icon_warp.png" height="30">

 The warp tool allows you to move around in the 3D space.

 Use the touchpad to teleport.
-Holding the Grip button allows you to grab the world and move it around.
-While doing so, you can hold the Grip of the other controller to start rotating.
+Before you finish teleporting, you can draw a circle along the rim of the trackpad (or similarly rotate the thumbstick) to change your orientation after teleporting.

-An alternative way of rotating is to pull the trigger while holding the grip.
+Holding the Grip button takes you into grab action.
+Here you can move around by "grabbing" the world.
+If you additionally press Trigger, you can also rotate the world.
+Pressing both Trigger and the touchpad gives you the full power of general 3D rotation, allowing you to turn a wall into the floor, for example.
+Double click the touchpad to become upright again.

-This behavior can be configured with the "Immediate rotation" option.
+Grab action is also avaible in the school tool.

 ### School tool <img src="https://raw.githubusercontent.com/mosirnik/KK_MainGameVR/master/doc/img/icon_school.png" height="30">